defano/wyldcard/README.md

 ### Message passing order

 Messages sent to a part follow a _message passing order_.
-If a part receives a message and does not have a handler which handles it (or, if its handler invokes the `pass` command) then the message is forwarded to the next part in the sequence.
+If a part receives a message and does not have a handler to handle it (or, if its handler invokes the `pass` command) then the message is forwarded to the next part in the sequence.

 Messages follow this order:

-A **button** or **field** passes messages to the **card** or **background** on which it appears; a card passes messages to its **background**; and a background passes messages to its **stack**.
-If the stack does not trap the message, it is passed back to **HyperCard** which handles the message itself.
+**Buttons** and **fields** pass messages to the **card** or **background** on which they appear; a card passes messages to its **background**; and a background passes messages to its **stack**.
+If the stack does not trap the message, the message is passed back to **HyperCard** which handles the message itself.

-This enables parts to "override" certain HyperCard behaviors by trapping the associated event message (like overriding the behavior of a what a given menu item does by trapping the `doMenu` message).
+This architecture enables parts to "override" certain HyperCard behaviors by trapping the associated event message (like overriding the behavior of a what a given menu item does by trapping the `doMenu` message).

 For example, add the following script to a field to disallow entry any of any character other than an even number: